keymetrics/doc-pm2/en/plus/guide/notifications.md

 First you need to get the Slack URL and to setup an incoming Webhook.
 More details on how to set this up can be found [here](https://my.slack.com/services/new/incoming-webhook/).

-Then go to the notification page and insert the webhook into the field.
+Then go to the notification page `Settings > Alerts` and insert the webhook into the field.
 Enable and click on update.

 Check if you successfully received a notification into your slack channel confirming that it has been configured.